Eight in 10 Black Friday deals the same price or cheaper at other times – Which?

 Also at John Lewis, the Samsung Series 5 WW90CGC04DTH Freestanding Ecobubble washing machine was £399 on Black Friday, but had been the same price or cheaper on 108 occasions prior to the sale day and 115 after.
 It was cheaper than its Black Friday price 47 times after the sale with a lowest price of £369.

-At Very, 93 per cent of deals were the same price or cheaper outside of the Black Friday sales period.
+At Very, 93% of deals were the same price or cheaper outside of the Black Friday sales period.

-At AO, Which? found that 85 per cent of Black Friday deals offered during the four-week sales period were at the same price or better at other times of the year.
+At AO, Which? found that 85% of Black Friday deals offered during the four-week sales period were at the same price or better at other times of the year.

 Which? did find that Currys kept its promise that no sale products would have been cheaper in the six months prior to Black Friday.